abubinski/azure-aks-docs/articles/aks/migrate-from-autoscaler-to-node-auto-provision.md

 ```

 > [!IMPORTANT]
-> If your workloads depend on custom subnets or network policies, configure these in AKSNodeClass **before migrating workloads** to avoid scheduling failures.
+> If your workloads depend on custom subnets or network policies, configure custom subnets or network policies in the AKSNodeClass **before migrating workloads** to avoid scheduling failures.
 Visit our [AKSNodeClass documentation](./node-auto-provisioning-aksnodeclass.md) for details.

 You can now deploy the custom resources to your cluster with the following `kubectl` command: